 - To track customer information so we can clearly understand who has engaged, how they have accessed the service and what support they have received (Advice Line, visit, etc) - To manage the progression of each scheme.
 The management process and the CRM database will be designed to ensure that each check is complete before payment may move on to the next step. - For each scheme there are specific checks that must be completed at each stage of the process.
 For example: - On receipt of the application we will check the eligibility of the farmer/crofter to receive the funds.
-That they have a BRN number and that funding is within state aid limits, not in excess of: one ILMP, 2 Specialist Advice visits, four days of mentoring or one Carbon Audit per year - Check that the proposed funding of an ILMP is not in excess of £1,200 or more than 80% of the overall cost of the advice (taking into account current exchange rates) - Check that we have received a signed acceptance of the offer before the visit goes ahead. - We will use our database to forecast claim data.
+That they have a BRN number and that they do not receive in excess of: 1 ILMP, 2 Specialist Advice visits, 4 days of mentoring in total; or 1 Carbon Audit per year - Check that the proposed funding of an ILMP is not in excess of £1,200 or more than 80% of the overall cost of the advice. - Check that we have received a signed acceptance of the offer before the visit goes ahead. - We will use our database to forecast claim data.
 Our portal will be specifically designed to meet the detailed data requirements.
-We will build in reports to identify data that is incomplete - All technical queries will be responded to by the helpdesk will be recorded in the database for reporting and QA purposes
+We will build in reports to identify data that is incomplete - All technical queries will be responded to by the helpdesk will be recorded in the database for reporting and quality assurance purposes